Hache1979/citroenargentina/README.md

 [Citroën Argentina](https://hache1979.github.io/citroenargentina/)

 Citroen_Argentina is a fully responsive development, created as a small version of the current Citroën site.
-The project was built from scratch, and was empowered using Bootstrap and the Js/ jQuery plugins.
-The structure is highly customizable, intuitive and easy to use.
-Fits many screen resolutions, from small mobile devices to large desktops.
+The project was built from scratch, and was empowered using Bootstrap and Js/ jQuery plugins.
+The structure is highly intuitive and easy to use.
+Fits most of the screen resolutions, from small mobile devices to large desktops.

 <p align="right">(<a href="#top">back to top</a>)</p>